RenneLab/hybkit/docs/source/specification.rst

         :obj:`seq_IDs_in_cluster` -  String: Comma-separated list of all reord IDs of hybrids merged into this hybrid entry.

+    hybkit Flags:
-    The following flags are defined by the hybkit package:
+        The following flags are used by hybkit.

         .. _read_count:

         :obj:`read_count` -  Integer: Number of sequence reads represented by this record.